-Sources of Study Material for UPSC IAS Preparation 2020 are listed below:
+UPSC IAS Preparation 2022 - Sources of Study Material are listed below:

 Websites (documents, reports and information available on websites of government ministries, national and international organizations, others for various topics)

-Note: Remember, UPSC keeps in mind that candidates from small towns and villages may not have 24/7 internet access for their UPSC IAS 2020 preparation.
-So, many questions come from the ‘static’ theory part available in NCERT books and standard reference books, to give them a level playing field- particularly at the preliminary level.
+Note: Remember, UPSC keeps in mind that candidates from small towns and villages may not have 24/7 internet access for their UPSC IAS exam preparation.
+So, most questions are from the ‘static’ theory part available in IAS NCERT and standard reference books, to provide a level playing field.
 Thus, reading a random internet article may not be useful.

-Let us know some important tips to prepare for UPSC IAS 2020
+Let us know some important tips to prepare for UPSC IAS 2022 exam

-Don’t quantify your UPSC IAS 2020 preparation studies in terms of hours you studied.
+Don’t quantify your UPSC IAS preparation studies in terms of the hours you studied.

 Do not study for 1 hour and take a 2-hour break after that.